DewaldOosthuizen/python_rest_tutorial/README.md

 Once the container is running, you can access it by opening your browser and typing in localhost:5000/hello.
 This should display a "Hello World!" message.

+There are also other endpoints to test with, and can be found in the article mentioned at the top.